 Stair movement relies not only on the knees themselves, but also on the hips and thighs, which help guide alignment and control.

-Gentle side-to-side movement, weight shifting, and slow stepping help maintain this support system.
-These kinds of movements are less about strength and more about coordination and control.
+Gentle side-to-side stepping, slow weight shifting, and controlled sit-to-stand movements help maintain this support system.
+These movements are less about force and more about coordination and steadiness.

 The Often-Overlooked Role of the Ankles and Calves